demisto/dockerfiles/docker/py3-native/README.md

 * For example, given the docker image taxii2, tesseract and chromium, the native image will contain all of their OS / python dependencies.
 * That means that every integration/script that uses taxii2, tesseract or chromium docker image can also be used in the native image and there is compatibility between them.

-### What should I do when changing a docker-image that is supported in the native image?
+### Required: What should I do when changing a docker-image that is supported in the native image?
 1) Check if the docker image that was changed is supported also in the native image.
 It is possible to check it in the [docker native image configuration file](https://github.com/demisto/content/blob/master/Tests/docker_native_image_config.json). **Note:** if you have changed a docker-image that is supported in the native image the **native docker validator workflow** will fail and alert you.
 2) If the docker image is supported by the native image, apply the same changes to the native image by the following scenarios:
    - If a new python dependency was added to the docker image, make sure it's also added to the native image, examples: